magentabusiness/magentabusiness.github.io/_includes/templates/run-install.md

-Once ThingsBoard service is installed and DB configuration is updated, you can execute the following script:
+Once IoT Hub service is installed and DB configuration is updated, you can execute the following script:

 ```bash
 # --loadDemo option will load demo data: users, devices, assets, rules, widgets.